chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/lyft.md

 ## Data schema

-Lyft dataset has the following structure:
+Ridehailing dataset has the following structure:

 - source
 - destination